kdavidmoore/final-project/README.md

 # Final Project

 This full-stack eCommerce app is my final project for the 16 Week Immersive Bootcamp at [DigitalCrafts](http://digitalcrafts.com).
 The app allows users to submit sample information to a Cooperative Extension service and view (random) test results electronically.
 It's basically a MEAN stack app, except I used MySQL instead of MongoDB as the database.
+Why MySQL?
+Well, because I like the query syntax better.

 ## Demo here
 * Insert link to portfolio by June 17